PuPPy-Python/Scientific_Computing/README.md

 # Scientific_Computing
 We are a Special Interest Group (SIG) of Puget Sound Programming Python meetup (PuPPy - https://www.meetup.com/PSPPython/).
 We tentatively meet every Third-Thursday.
 Our meetings are informal, where speakers present/demonstrate on a topic.
 We emphasize lively discussions after each talk/demonstration.
 Our goal is to teach and learn from others.

-**Organizers of this SIG:**<br>
+##Organizers of this SIG:<br>
-Sai Nudurupati (meetup profile: https://www.meetup.com/members/189071684/); <br>
+**Sai S. Nudurupati** (meetup profile: https://www.meetup.com/members/189071684/); <br>
-Kurt Maurer (meetup profile: https://www.meetup.com/PSPPython/members/186155114/); and <br>
+**Kurt Maurer** (meetup profile: https://www.meetup.com/PSPPython/members/186155114/); and <br>
-Amanda Manaster (meetup profile: https://www.meetup.com/PSPPython/members/256934194/). <br>
+**Amanda Manaster** (meetup profile: https://www.meetup.com/PSPPython/members/256934194/). <br>

-PuPPy's Code Of Conduct (CoC) applies to our meetups.
+**PuPPy's Code Of Conduct (CoC - https://www.pspython.com/pages/code-of-conduct/)**  applies to our meetups.
 If you face an issue, please report to either a Scientific_Computing meetup's organizer (Sai, Kurt, and Amanda) or any of the PuPPy's organizers.
 Please be nice to each other and have fun.

-**You can find information on previous talks (and material) below:**
+## Information about previous talks and material are listed below:

+### 25Apr19: Talks at CBRE Dev
+   - Speaker: Jared Anderson (Data Scientist)
+        - title: 'Prouster: Using Deep Learning to overcome writer's block'
+        - talk material  @

+   - Speaker: Sebastian Alvis
+        - title: 'League of Legends Item Balancing'
+        - talk material  @

+### 21Mar19: Talk at CBRE Dev
+   - Speaker: Nic Wayand (Research Scientist at Amazon)
+        - title: 'A Year-Round Subseasonal-To-Seasonal Sea Ice Prediction Portal (Powered by Pangeo!)'
+        - talk material  @

-## 21Feb19: Talk at CBRE Dev
+### 21Feb19: Talk at CBRE Dev
    - Speaker: Dr. Donald B. Kinghorn (Scientific Computing adviser at Puget Systems)
         - title: 'Scientific Computing with PyTorch (How to use a machine learning framework for GPU accelerated general scientific programming)'
         - talk material  @ https://github.com/dbkinghorn/Sci-Py-PuPy-talk

-## 15Jan19: Talks at CBRE Dev
+### 15Jan19: Talks at CBRE Dev
    - Speaker: Ryan Currier (Ph.D. candidate, University of Washington)
         - title: 'Quantifying and modeling sub-grid scale variability of snow in multiple climates throughout the western United States'
         - talk material  @ https://github.com/PuPPy-Python/Scientific_Computing/blob/master/talk_materials/RyanCurrier_slides_17Jan19.pdf